dleonard1210/RepData_PeerAssessment1/PA1_template.md

 meanWEsteps <- sum(intavgWE$avgsteps)
 ```

-The chart below compares the average step count per interval during weekdays and on weekends.
+The chart below compares the average step count per interval during weekdays and on weekends, using the data adjusted for missing values.

 ```r